SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \subsection{Deterministic frameworks}

 Many embedding-based MIL approaches compute instance-level attention scores through fixed parametric transformations.
 Ilse \etal~\cite{ilse2018attention} introduce attention-based deep MIL (ABMIL), where the slide-level representation is computed as a weighted average of instance embeddings.
-The attention weights are derived via a gated mechanism, which applies a two-layer neural network combining a $\tanh$ and sigmoid activation followed by a dot product, allowing the model to learn instance relevance in a differentiable, end-to-end manner.
-Lu \etal in Clustering-constrained attention MIL (CLAM) \cite{lu2021clam} extended the gated attention mechanism by introducing an extra clustering objective via a smooth SVM loss to constrain the patch feature space to being more separable with respect to class characterizing evidence, in various histopathology datasets while releasing a comprehensive toolbox for data pre-processing and model training.
-Li \etal in Dual-Stream MIL Network (DSMIL)~\cite{li2021dsmil} propose a dual-attention mechanism that combines instance-level and bag-level attention, where the most critical instance is selected via a classifier stream and its features guide the aggregation of the remaining patches.
+The attention weights are derived via a gated mechanism, allowing the model to learn instance relevance in a differentiable, end-to-end manner.
+Clustering-constrained attention MIL (CLAM) \cite{lu2021clam} extended the gated attention mechanism by introducing an extra clustering objective via a smooth SVM loss.
+Li \etal presented Dual-Stream MIL Network (DSMIL)~\cite{li2021dsmil}, a dual-attention mechanism that combines instance and bag-level attention, where the most critical instance is selected via a classifier stream and its features guide the aggregation of the remaining patches.
 This is coupled with multiscale feature extraction and contrastive pretraining, leading to improved tumor detection performance.
-Shao \etal in Transformer-based MIL (TransMIL) \cite{shao2021transmil} make use of two self-attention heads \cite{vaswani2023attentionneed} to weigh the instances and introduce spatial correlations using a novel Pyramid Position Encoding Generator (PPEG) achieving strong performance in bag-level classification metrics.
-More recent work like DGRMIL \cite{zhu2024dgrmil} model instance correlation by introducing cross-attention across instances and a set of learnable tokens which are trained by a positive instance alignment mechanism and a novel diversity loss term.
-Despite strong bag-level performance, existing attention based MIL methods rarely assess how well attention mechanisms identify task-relevant instances.
-Being deterministic, they also lack the capacity to estimate predictive uncertainty—crucial in medical applications.
-We address these gaps through systematic instance-level evaluation and demonstrate improved instance identification.
+Transformer-based MIL (TransMIL) \cite{shao2021transmil} made use of two self-attention heads \cite{vaswani2023attentionneed} to weigh the instances and introduce spatial correlations using a novel Pyramid Position Encoding Generator (PPEG) achieving strong performance in bag-level classification metrics.
+Rymarczyk \etal \cite{rymarczyk2021kernel} replace dot-product attention with kernel functions, underscoring the usefulness of kernelized self-attention for modeling instance correlations.
+More recent works like DGRMIL \cite{zhu2024dgrmil} model instance correlation by introducing cross-attention across instances and a set of learnable tokens which are trained by a positive instance alignment mechanism and a novel diversity loss term.